-Expert advice on pre-trek exercises and activities to enhance your readiness for Himalayan treks
+Expert advice on Pre-Trek exercises and activities to enhance your readiness for Himalayan treks

-Target 5 km in 45 minutes
+Fitness Goal: Cover 5 km in 45 minutes by the end of the routine.

 Days | Activities | Duration |